 In the next two weeks, besides exhibition openings & closings, we will have another festival to liven up the city.
 This time the program is focused on the rich variety of performing arts in Berlin.
 And after the Performing Arts Festival ends, Berlin Biennale and Manifesta in Zürich will follow shortly.
-Don't panic; we are just as excited and will keep you updated with our tips!
+No FOMO; we are just as excited and will keep you updated with our tips.

 19.00 PUBLIC SPEAKING - Artist Development, Lecture-Performance by Richard Pettifer @ District